DorenCalliku/markdown-cv/index.md

 # Doren Çalliku

-Junior data-scientist working on social FAIRness of algorithms and geo-spatial code.
+Junior data-scientist working on social FAIRness of algorithms and urban-development.

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">dcalliku@gmail.com</a>